-CLQ520 Colloguy:Leadership
+CLQ520 Colloquy: Leadership 3 graduate credits

 This course presents a systematic study of the principles of administration for effective servant leadership.
 The foundations, roles, and functions of effective Christian team leadership will be discussed and practiced.
 Leadership styles and skills will be discovered and practiced.